Kraballa/FNA-Minimal-Setup/README.md

 Basic wrapper around `XmlSerializer` and `BinarySerializer` and saving and loading them to disk using `File.IO`.
 This is very basic and should only be used for savedata.
 Rework pending.

 # Credits
 This repo is partly based on the work of Maddy Thorson and the (formerly) open source MonoGame game engine `Monocle`.
-Mainly `Persistence.cs` (`SaveLoad.cs` in Monocle), `Graphic.cs` (`MTexture.cs` in Monocle), `Camera.cs`, `Calc.cs` and `Render.cs` were taken from Monocle and edited wherever it was necessary to make them work standalone. `Controller.cs`, `KInput.cs` and `MInput.cs` were written by me.
+Mainly `Persistence.cs` (`SaveLoad.cs` in Monocle), `Graphic.cs` (`MTexture.cs` in Monocle), `Camera.cs`, `Calc.cs` and `Render.cs` were taken from Monocle and edited wherever it was necessary to make them work standalone.
+RectangleF was taken from Nez2D, a 2D game engine for FNA and MonoGame.
+The collision system, `Controller.cs`, `KInput.cs`, `CInput.cs` and `MInput.cs` were written by me.

-Monocle, and this project, are licensed under the MIT license.
-Because the monocle repository has been privated I don't have access to the original license.
+Monocle, Nez2D, and this project, are licensed under the MIT license.
+Because the Monocle repository has been privated I don't have access to the original license.